symbol/symbol-docs/source/guides/transaction/debugging-transactions.rst

         :language: javascript
         :lines: 23

 Open the connection.
-You only need to open the connection once and then connect to all desired channels.
+You only need to open the connection once.
+Then listen to all desired channels.

 .. example-code::